acend/helm-basics-training/content/en/docs/02.0/_index.md

   http://<namespace>.<appdomain>/
 ```

-Check whether the ingress successfully was deployed, by accessing the URL `http://<namespace>.<appdomain>/`
+Check whether the ingress was successfully deployed by accessing the URL `http://<namespace>.<appdomain>/`

 ## Task 4: NodePort